 Thing about this why you are building your coop so that you aren’t making more work for yourself later.

 Chicken Coop Needs Ventilation

 Chickens need a well ventilated coop, not a drafty coop, there is a difference.
 Ventilation is important to create air flow and allow the “soiled air” out and fresh air in.

 Just like you want to keep it predator proof, and have ventilation make sure that you have your coop protected from the weather.
 Rain and wind aren’t blowing in getting your birds and bedding wet.

 Room to Run

 Free-range, pastured, or in a run?
 How are your chickens going to spend their outside time?
 Our chickens have a run.
 This is to keep them safe from our other pets (cats and bird dogs).

 What you decide on will depend on where you live and the predators in your area.

 Food and Water

-It is going to save you a lot of headache in the long run to have everything planned out ahead of time, starting with the breed of chickens you are going to raise.
-From the non-flyers like silkie to larger breeds like the standard brahma.
+It is going to save you a lot of headaches, in the long run, to have everything planned out ahead of time, starting with the breed of chickens you are going to raise.
+From the non-flyers like silkie to larger breeds like the standard Brahma.